crystalxs/DataScientistNotes/Spark/pyspark.md

 ## Resilient Distributed Dataset (RDD)

-Distributed datasets that consists of records.
+> Distributed datasets that consists of records.

 ### Key ideas

-- Distributed: The data in RDDs is divided into one or many partitions as in-memory collections of objects across worker nodes.
+- **Distributed**: The data in RDDs is divided into one or many partitions as in-memory collections of objects across worker nodes.
-- Immutable: Read-only, once created, RDD never change.
+- **Immutable**: Read-only, once created, RDD never change.
-- Resilient: Automatically rebuilt on failure, RDDs track lineage info to rebuild lost data (instead of replication).
+- **Resilient**: Automatically rebuilt on failure, RDDs track lineage info to rebuild lost data (instead of replication).

 ### Create distributed data sets